 As spring turns into summer holidaymakers will be filling their wardrobe with clothes suitable for warmer weather and searching out the best destinations.
 Some will be jetting off to the tropics, Australia or south-east Asia, while others might choose to stay closer to home.

 2) A quick check inside the caravan could save breakages or travel damage; make sure all windows and doors (internal and external) are closed, and locked if possible.
 Stow away any loose items so that they do not rattle about or break.
-It’s also worth checking that your battery, perhaps purchased from a company such as Pure Drive Batteries, is charged a week or two before you leave.
+It’s also worth checking that your battery is charged a week or two before you leave.

 3) Caravan drivers must be able to see 20 metres behind them, and four metres either side of the van.
 With this in mind 95% of caravanners have towing mirrors fitted to their vehicles.
 Check that your vehicle complies with the law, and fit additional E-marked mirrors if necessary, as prosecution could lead to a £1,000 fine and three points on your licence.